-Section Description SYNCHRONIZATION A ND CALIBRATION Function Provide the external controller with a detectable start of the message frame.
+Section Description SYNCHRONIZATION AN ND CALIBRATION Function Provide the external controller with a detectable start of the message frame.
 The large quantity of ticks distinguishes this section, for ease of distinction by the external controller.
-Syntax Nibbles: 1 Quantity of ticks: 56 Quantity of bits: 1 STATUS AND COMMU NICATION Function Provides the external controller with the status of the A1346 and indicates the format and contents of the Data section.
-Syntax Nibbles: 1 Quantity of ticks: 12 to 27 Quantity of bits: 4 1:0 Device status (see Table 7) 3:2 Message serial data protocol (sent_slow_ser_dis) DATA Function Provides the external controller with data selected by the sent_data_cfg parameter.
+Syntax Nibbles: 1 Quantity of ticks: 56 Quantity of bits: 1 STATUS AND COMMUN ICATION Function Provides the external controller with the status of the A1342 and indicates the format and contents of the Data section.
+Syntax Nibbles: 1 Quantity of ticks: 12 to 27 Quantity of bits: 4 1:0 Device status (see Table 20) 3:2 Message serial data protocol (sent_slow_ser_dis) DATA Function Provides the external controller with data selected by the sent_data_cfg parameter.
 Syntax Nibbles: 3 to 6 Quantity of ticks: 12 to 27 (each nibble) Quantity of bits: 4 (each nibble) CRC Function Provides the external controller with cyclic redundancy check (CRC) data for certain error detection routines applied to the Data nibbles and to the Status information.
-Syntax Nibbles: 1 Quantity of ticks: 12 to 27 (each nibble) Quantity of bits: 4 PAUSE PULSE Function Additional time is added at the end of a SENT message frame to ensure all message frames are of appropriate length and correlate to the internal update rate of the device.
-Syntax Nibbles: NA Quantity of ticks: Quantity of bits: NA TRIGGER PULSE Function (Optional) Allow the external controller to determine when to transmit data Syntax Nibbles: NA Output must be held low a minimum of 1.8 μs after the pause pulse for TSENT.
-Defined by F_OUTPUT duration for SSENT and ASENT.
+Syntax Nibbles: 1 Quantity of ticks: 12 to 27 (each nibble) Quantity of bits: 4 PAUSE PULSE Function Additional time can be added at the end of a SENT message frame to ensure all message frames are of appropriate length.
+Syntax Nibbles: NA Quantity of ticks: Quantity of bits: NA TRIGGER PULSE Function (Optional) Allow the external controller to determine when to transmit data Syntax Nibbles: NA Output must be held low a minimum of 1.8 μs after the pause pulse.